-Honorlock uses an encrypted and secured connection during each web proctored exam.
-All videos and photos are stored on Honorlock’s platform.
+Honorlock uses an encrypted and secured connection during each online proctored exam.
+All videos and photos are stored on Honorlock’s proctored testing platform.
 All data, including photos and video, is stored in an encrypted format on isolated storage systems within Honorlock’s private cloud in Amazon’s AWS U.S. data centers.
 They are SOC 2 Type 1, U.S. Privacy Shield and GDPR compliant.
 Your school owns the data.

 8. Who monitors the test, artificial intelligence (AI) or live proctors?
 Who reviews the flags?

 Honorlock’s AI monitors the test-taking.
 The AI automatically generates a flag if unusual activity is detected, such as another person entering the room.
 If unusual activity is detected, a live proctor is notified and will pop-in via chatbox.
 Once an online exam session is completed, instructors are able to review flagged recordings to determine if there was a possible academic integrity violation.
 Instructors make the final assessment as to whether a transgression has taken place.

 Honorlock was created by students who wanted other students to be able to have the most convenient, least intrusive remote exam proctoring experience.

-Want to see the process?
-Request a demo.
+Want to see our proctored testing process?
+Schedule a demo.